ibm-cloud-docs/monitoring/cloud_services_locations.md

 {:download: .download}
 {:important: .important}
 {:note: .note}
+{:external: target="_blank" .external}

 # Cloud services by location
 {: #cloud_services_locations}

 List of locations where {{site.data.keyword.cloud_notm}} services are enabled to send metrics to {{site.data.keyword.mon_full_notm}}.
 You monitor these metrics through the Sysdig instance that is configured to receive platform metrics.
-[Learn more about enabling platform metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-enabling-platform-metrics).
+[Learn more about enabling platform metrics](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-platform_metrics_enabling).
 {:shortdesc}